pr-mittal/AES128_Verilog/README.md

  Input to the encryption algo is the Xor of the next 128-bit plaintext and the preceding 128 bit of cipher text.
 ![image](https://user-images.githubusercontent.com/56964828/116781058-1e030080-aa9e-11eb-882b-75dfa99ec666.png)

-**CFB Mode Cipher CodeBlock:** Input is processed s bits at a time.
+**CFB Mode Cipher Feedback Block:** Input is processed s bits at a time.
 Preceding ciphertext is used as input to the encryption algorithm to produce pseudorandom output, which is Xored with plaintext to produce next unit of ciphertext.

 ![image](https://user-images.githubusercontent.com/56964828/116781062-23f8e180-aa9e-11eb-9441-dbf5c083c71e.png)